 In April 2018, Japan’s Ministry of Economy, Trade, and Industry (METI) revised its biofuel policy to allow U.S. corn-based ethanol in the market based on technological advancements that raised its calculated greenhouse gas (GHG) reduction level.

-The Council was instrumental in impacting this change by continually providing information about the U.S. ethanol industry to METI and other key stakeholders, particularly related to industry improvements to the GHG emission reductions of U.S. corn-based ethanol.
+Throughout their consideration, the Council provided information about the U.S. ethanol industry to METI and other key stakeholders, particularly related to industry improvements to the GHG emission reductions of U.S. corn-based ethanol.
 In early 2018, a METI-designated expert committee delivered a final report to the Ministry, which included the recommended change to its GHG calculations.

 The new policy calls for an increase in the carbon-intensity reduction requirements of ethanol used as a feedstock to make ETBE to meet a 55 percent reduction, up from 50 percent.
 It also allows corn-based, U.S.-produced ethanol to be used, based on GHG reduction improvements.
 Following the change, the total potential U.S. market share is up to 44 percent of the estimated demand of 217 million gallons of ethanol used to make ETBE, or potentially 95.5 million gallons of U.S.-produced ethanol annually, worth $147 million at $1.53/gallon.